plrg-bristol/ATiPL/docs/ProblemClasses.md

 **WHO:** Eddie and Sam will be running the problem classes and marking your work.

-**HOW:**

-You will have the opportunity to get the answers to questions marked by an asterisk (*) marked by a TA.

-To do this, please submit your answers on Blackboard by **5pm on Mondays** preceding the problem class.
+**HOW:** You will have the opportunity to get the answers to questions marked by an asterisk (*) marked by a TA.
+Please submit your answers on Blackboard by **5pm on Mondays** preceding the problem class.